makerzy/Final-Project-Samuel-Babatunde/README.md

 ## User Stories
 Users will be able to:
 - be able to create, update, delete, and read GAME information.
-- be able to search for games by Studio, Esrb Rating and Title.
+- be able to search for games by Studio, ESRB Rating, and Title.
 - be able to create, update, delete, and read CONSOLE information.
-- be able to search for console by manufacturer.
+- be able to search for consoles by manufacturer.
 - be able to create, update, delete, and read T-SHIRT information.
-- be able to search for t-shirt by color and size.
+- be able to search for t-shirts by color and size.
 - be able to purchase a specified quantity of products (games, consoles, T-shirts) and an invoice will be created that includes any taxes and processing fees.

 ## **REST API**
-The restapis allow users to peform CRUD operations and seach by particular category
+The rest APIs allow users to perform CRUD operations and search by particular category

 ## **GraphQL**
 The project also supports GraphQL queries to retrieve the following information: